MohitR1999/gyansagar/content/index.md

 - [[dsa/index|dsa]]: Some of the problems I've solved during my practice of data structures and algorithms
 - [[misc/index|misc]]: Some uncategorised but interesting stuff
 - [[tips-tricks/index|tips-and-tricks]]: Some tips and tricks to make your digital life a bit better :)
+- [[interview-exp/index|interview-experiences]]: Some interview experiences that might help you prepare for your dream company